emdailey/spot/doc/manual/operation.rst

 .. image:: figures/TGTSchannel2.png

 The Targets (TGTS) Channel is the main window for tracking the sky position of selected targets.
-The following plugins are all dependent on the Targets channel.
+The following plugins are primarily used with the Targets channel.

 .. toctree::
    :maxdepth: 1